AndrewBetson/TF-LPTDM/README.md

 LPTDM exposes the following console elements:
 - `sm_selfcrits`									- Disables the calling players ability to get random crits.
 - `sm_medievalvote`									- Initiates a vote to enable Medieval Mode.
 - `sm_forcemedieval`								- Forces the server into Medieval Mode.
-Requires >=ADMFLAG_GENERIC command privilege.
+Requires >=ADMFLAG_SLAY command privilege.
 - `sv_lptdm_medieval_healthkit_enable (def 1)`		- Whether players should drop small healthkits when they are killed or not.
 - `sv_lptdm_medieval_vote_cooldown (def.
 240)`		- Time, in seconds, after a failed Medieval vote before another can be started.
 - `sv_lptdm_medieval_vote_percentage (def.
 0.60)`	- Percent of players that need to vote yes to enable Medieval Mode.